mucommander/mucommander/readme.txt

 Improvements:
 - Tar/TGZ and Zip unpacking speed has been improved significantly (bug #74).
 - jCIFS library upgraded to version 1.2.25.
 - JNA library upgraded to version 3.0.9.
+- Character encodings can be more easily selected (bug #15).

 Localization:
 -